-One of the most common question we get on Analytics Vidhya is:
+One of the most common questions we get on Analytics Vidhya is,

 How much maths do I need to learn to be a data scientist?

 Even though the question sounds simple, there is no simple answer to the the question.
 Usually, we say that you need to know basic descriptive and inferential statistics to start.
 That is good to start.

 But, once you have covered the basic concepts in machine learning, you will need to learn some more math.
 You need it to understand how these algorithms work.
 What are their limitations and in case they make any underlying assumptions.
 Now, there could be a lot of areas to study including algebra, calculus, statistics, 3-D geometry etc.

 If you get confused (like I did) and ask experts what should you learn at this stage, most of them would suggest / agree that you go ahead with Linear Algebra.

 But, the problem does not stop there.
 The next challenge is to figure out how to learn Linear Algebra.
 You can get lost in the detailed mathematics and derivation and learning them would not help as much!
 I went through that journey myself and hence decided to write this comprehensive guide.

 If you have faced this question about how to learn & what to learn in Linear Algebra – you are at the right place.
 Just follow this guide.

 And if you’re looking to understand where linear algebra fits into the overall data science scheme, here’s the perfect article: